 All of the distributors are constantly bringing on more stores and outlets based on those that rise and fall in popularity (some shut down like turntable.fm and others pop up and take over the industry like Spotify).
 Only Tunecore charges per store they bring on.
 DistroKid has a Store Maximizer option to automatically add stores for a fee, or you can login and manually add each new store for free.

 Speed to iTunes:

 Chris at Loudr used to work at iTunes and explained that "there's no guarantee with Apple."
-However, CD Baby has proven to Apple that their content is up to Apple standards and they no longer get flagged for review.
+However, CD Baby and Zimbalam have proven to Apple that their content is up to Apple standards and they no longer get flagged for review.
 Apple randomly flags releases for review from all the other retailers and if your album gets flagged it can add an extra 16 days to get to iTunes, HOWEVER, any distributor can ask iTunes to expedite it by simply clicking a button on their end.

 You know how you can buy some artists' albums on iTunes for about a month before the release date and then get it at 12:01AM the day it's released?
 That's pre-order.
 Some companies offer "instant gratification" song(s) that customers can get the moment they pre-order the album.
 Some also are able to set the pre-order price different than the sale date price (like $7.99 pre-order vs. $9.99 day of).

 Will you get paid for your songs on YouTube.
 Be careful, though, no company should take a % of revenue generated from your videos on YOUR channel - both CD Baby and Tunecore's affiliates do.
 Audiam does not.
 However, typically you can "whitelist" your channel with most YouTube monetization companies (however you then have to signup for Google's ad service which is a headache).